An "Excellent" Credit Score Can Lead to Excellent Living

 Without it, even if you have a decent substitute as evidence, most landlords are not going to want to take the risk if they have other potential tenants available.

-Bad credit could keep you from getting a cell phone plan.
-While phone plans are also available to those with little or no credit, the best and most cost-effective ones are reserved for those with excellent scores.
+Phone plans are also available to those with little or no credit, the best and most cost-effective ones are reserved for those with excellent scores.

 A cell phone service plan is a financial obligation, and to ensure you will meet that obligation come billing time, carriers are going to want to see your credit score before anything else.